 Why You Need a Will

 We cannot control the inevitable, but we can control how we prepare for it.
-One of the best gifts you can leave yourself and your family is a thoughtful, comprehensive Will that clearly explains your final wishes for distributing your assets to the ones you love.
+One of the best gifts you can give your family is a thoughtful, comprehensive Will that clearly explains your final wishes for distributing your assets to the ones you love.

 - A Will gives you control.
 Under Texas law, a person who passes away without a valid Will is said to have died “intestate.”
 This means that state law dictates how your assets get distributed — not you.
 A Will gives you the power to decide who will inherit your estate.
 Even if you have expressed your wishes in the past, unless there is a valid written Will, it will be very difficult for your family to carry out your desires.